mattmartinez/mattmartinez/README.md

 ## ❖ about
 i keep critical systems online and inexpensive.
-architect → automate → disappear.
+architect → automate → fade into reliability

 ## ❖ what i do
 - terraform or yaml everything, button‑click nothing